Darrenpig/BB8-Remake/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started

+We mainly build it in Keil MDK and Clion.

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.